 Professor Coombs is an internationally respected trial attorney and expert on military law.
 He served as the lead defense counsel in the highly publicized case of United States v.
-PFC Bradley E. Manning, the Soldier who provided classified information to Wikileaks.
-He continues to represent PFC Manning, who is now known as Chelsea Manning, in her fight for appropriate medical care for her gender dysphoria and in her efforts to receive parole.
+Manning, the Soldier who provided classified information to Wikileaks.
+Professor Coombs continued to represent PFC Manning until her release from military prison in 2017, after President Obama commuted her sentence (that commutation order now hangs in Coombs' home office).
+Coombs had argued passionately for that commutation.

 Prior to joining the RWU faculty, Professor Coombs served for over 13 years on active duty in the U.S. Army JAG Corps.
 Professor Coombs prosecuted and defended over 130 cases while on active duty.
 As a defense counsel, he achieved numerous acquittals and tried several high profile cases for the Army.
 He served as the Army’s first senior capital defense counsel and tried the death penalty case of United States v.
 SGT Hasan K. Akbar.